Last updated on November 4th, 2023.

 Butter Meringue Cookies are such a delightful treat.
 Soft buttery dough filled with sweet smooth meringue then rolled and sliced into beautiful rose-shaped cookies.

 Funny thing about this recipe.
 I inherited it from my Morrocan grandmother but a short google search revealed that this is a Finnish recipe.
 Finland and Morroco.
-The only explanation I have is that most likely its origin in France.
+The only explanation I have is that it most likely it’s origin in France.

 But It makes no difference, to be honest.
 These cookies are truly amazing.
 As they bake the meringue rises to the top and gets crispy.
 The perfect complement to the tender and soft dough.